-- Providing walking tours since 2010, Charleston Perspective Walking Tours provides a unique experience for any size group, with a local guide.
+- Providing walking tours since 2010, Charleston Perspective Walking Tours provides a unique experience with 10am and 1pm group tours or private tours.

 - Stroll the cobblestone streets, passages and alleys as you discover the history of Charleston from the founding in 1670 through Proprietary rule, British rule, wars, fires, earthquakes, hurricanes, the slave trade, Gullah/Geechee culture, religious diversity, architecture, economic swings to present growth and expansion.

-- The Daily Tour is around 1 mile in distance though the alleys and cobblestone streets of the walled city district
+- The 2 hour Daily Tour is around 1 mile in distance though the alleys and cobblestone streets of the historic walled city district.

 - 10 am and 1 pm walking tours meet at the US Custom House, 200 East Bay Street

 - Please wear comfortable walking shoes, uneven sidewalks and alleys.

 - Please bring an umbrella and water bottle, unpredictable weather